 This creamy and sweet Eggnog Pie is delicious when served with a big swirl of homemade eggnog whipped cream.
 It's the perfect dessert for the holidays.

 Love eggnog?
-You need to try this no bake eggnog pie and these eggnog cupcakes.
+You need to try this no bake eggnog pie, eggnog muffins, and these eggnog cupcakes.

 Every year around this time I realize that I have made and photographed way too many holiday desserts.
 There are only so many days after Thanksgiving to be able to share Christmas desserts.